 A good example of the use of a facsimile edition is for research when handling the original is not practical for conservation or security reasons, e.g. The Kennicott Bible.
 Similarly, facsimile editions of rediscovered or out of print books are now becoming popular.
 For instance, in 2012 HarperCollins released a 75th anniversary copy of The Hobbit in its complete original format.

 It’s usual and good practise to label a facsimile edition as such somewhere on its cover or jacket.

 As publishers have not adopted a uniform system, confirming a book is a first edition can be difficult at times.
 Things to look out for are either of the following on the copyright page: the words ‘First Edition’ or a number ‘1’ that’s not part of the number line.
 Another possible clue is if the Published / First Published date and the Author’s copyright date are the same.

 In some cases, the only way to confirm a book is a first edition is by bibliographic research, by way of the publisher, author, Internet, etc. Otherwise, it’s by reference to books that specialise in identifying first editions, and yes, scarily these do exist – that’s how complex this issue can get!

 This book collecting term refers to a book from the earliest run of a first edition.
 It only applies when later versions of the first edition print run are slightly different due to small changes to some part of the binding or minor corrections to text.

-This term can also refer to a book’s dust jacket.
-For example, a book gets a good review or is in the running for an award after its initial print run.
-When this happens, the publisher will print this info onto the dust jacket to help drive sales.
-(Note: if there’s a stockpile of jackets, a sticker is the publisher’s first choice for getting the promotional message across.)
-The original jacket – without the extra info – is now a first state jacket.
+This term can also refer to the pictorial cover of a book or its dust jacket.
+For example, a book gets a good review or an award nomination after its initial print run.
+When this happens, the publisher will print promotional info onto the cover or jacket to drive sales.
+The original cover or jacket – without the extra info – is, in collectors’ terms, first state.